Skip to content

 # (id, married, children, salary, tax, surcharge, discount, reduction, rate)

-# the [taxpayers] list is saved to the text file [self.taxpayers_results_filename]
+# the [taxpayers] list is saved in text file [self.taxpayers_results_filename]

 file = None